National Statistical Institute

 All levels of detail that are required by the Regulations concerning STS is calculated and published.

-The total population in section I 'Accommodation and food service activities' includes about 28 000 units, which form a sampling population of approximately 21 000 enterprises with an annual turnover exceeding 10 thousand BGN.
-Of these monthly observed sample about 2 000 units, which form approximately 60% of the turnover.
+The total population in division I56 'Food service activities' includes about 19 000 units, which form a sampling population of approximately 15 000 enterprises with an annual turnover exceeding 10 thousand BGN.
+Of these monthly observed sample about 1 500 units, which form approximately 60% of the turnover.

 The main source of errors is the measurement errors which arise at the data collection stage for variety of reasons, for example respondents misunderstanding what

 Shall be made efforts to avoid these errors by providing assistance to the reporting units, improv the instructions attached to the questionnaire, assist the statisticians in Regional statistical offices.
-Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system 'Short-term statistics' (Online Information system for data collection, editing and processing of the STS
+Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system 'Business cycle' (Online Information system for data collection, editing and processing of the STS

 Non-responders companies are valued according to the stratum in which they are faced.
 In stratum comprehensive assessment is done individually for each company using available information on trends in the establishment and adjusted trends in reported units on the same stratum and section.
 Sampling strata for each section evaluates non-responders using extrapolation coefficients calculated from data reported by enterprises in stratum corresponding section after elimination of extreme values.
 In these cases it is assumed that there are no significant differences in the behavior of responders and non-responders enterprises.
-The response rate for the fourth quarter of 2020 is 82% in terms of the number of enterprises and 90% in terms of turnover.
+The response rate for September 2022 is 91% in terms of the number of enterprises and 94% in terms of turnover.
 Actions to reduce non-sampling errors: sending informative reminders and phone calls to collect data.

 NSI provides information on turnover index from 50 to 55 days after the end of reporting quarter.